How I got my Saudi Arabia Visa

 Actually, in the end, after submission of all the documents, the visa process itself it only took about a week, maybe even less, but that was a nerve-wracking wait.
 If this didn’t work, I had no other plays.
 This was it.
 Either I was in now, or I would have to postpone my 197/197 10 year trip indefinitely.

 Anyway, it was GRANTED!
 Saudi Arabia Visa in the bag!
 The total cost?
 With FedEx fees, Chamber of Commerce fees, visa fees and my agent’s fee it totaled over $700.
 Ridiculous, but a price I was delighted to pay.
 Seriously.

 And so I got my visa.
 If you want to do something similar I would follow my path exactly, and definitely use an agent, it’s almost impossible with out (I used Murphy from GAN visa in the London, really helpful guy).
 Finally, a massive, massive thanks to my mate, Murphy, and B______ from the Saudi company who helped (don’t wanna get anyone in trouble!).
 Good luck, it’s a difficult and expensive process!
 Oh and if anyone knows the overweight visa lady from the London Embassy, send this to her please, and tell her I had a great time in her country!

 SAUDI PEOPLE ARE SUPER NICE!

-I’ll blog about my time in Saudi in another post, but for the record, my time in Saudi was amazing.
+I’ll blog about my time in Saudi in another post, but for the record, my time in Saudi was amazing, even though the Visa was a nightmare (although to get Saudi Arabia Business Visas are a little easier I heard).
 And the people there were so open, and friendly, and kind, and generous and humble and… fun!
 The country was much freer than I thought, and the people know exactly where they stand.
 So yes, Saudi Arabia?
 Beautiful country, with amazing people, delicious food, world class sights and a horrible, backward Government.